 This week a cybersecurity company called Transmit Security, that focuses on providing corporate clients with tools to securely log users into different services, notified customers of a data breach at the firm.
-The breach impacted over a thousand email addresses, passwords, phone numbers, and other sensitive information.
+The breach impacted over a thousand email addresses, passwords, phone numbers, and other sensitive information, according to a researcher mentioned in Transmit Security's breach notification message.
+Transmit Security denied passwords were impacted in a follow-up email.

 The customer notification message says that a security researcher contacted some of Transmit Security's customers on Monday and reported unauthorized access to the data, according to a copy of the message obtained by Motherboard.